thevasudevgupta/gsoc-wav2vec2/readme.md

 cd src
 ```

-For using TPUs, it's important to store model weights and datasets in the GCS bucket so that TPU can access them directly from there.
+For using TPUs, it's essential to store model weights and datasets in the GCS bucket so that TPU can access them directly from there.
 Hence we will create 2 GCS buckets - one for checkpointing and the other for storing LibriSpeech tfrecords.

 ```shell
 # these bucket names will be required to run the training script later